UmakantKulkarni/opensource-5g-core/README.md

 Prometheus, Grafana and a Log Viewer are included in the Helm chart.
-Grafana can be enabled or disabled using `monitoring.grafana.enabled` while the log viewer is controlled by `monitoring.logviewer.enabled` in `values.yaml`.
-Their corresponding NodePort values can be adjusted via `monitoring.grafana.nodeport` and `monitoring.logviewer.nodeport`.
+Grafana can be enabled or disabled using `monitoring.grafana.enabled` while the log viewer is controlled by `monitoring.kubernetesui.enabled` in `values.yaml`.
+Their corresponding NodePort values can be adjusted via `monitoring.grafana.nodeport` and `monitoring.kubernetesui.nodeport`.

+The optional log forwarder streams container logs to a remote HTTP endpoint.
+See `docs/logforwarder.md` for an overview of its architecture and usage.

 ## Deploy 5G Core using python-based web server:
 ```